-At Children’s, anesthesiologists also consult with the pain management team to help children control their pain through the use of anesthesia or sedation during invasive procedures — such as bone marrow tests and lumbar punctures.
+At Children’s, pediatric anesthesiologists also consult with the pain management team to help children control their pain through the use of anesthesia or sedation during invasive procedures — such as bone marrow tests and lumbar punctures.

 Reducing the fear factor

 Your child’s anesthesia team will meet with your family before the surgery or procedure to help all of you prepare.
 If you’re unsure how to explain anesthesia in kid-friendly terms, don’t worry, we have experts to help you.
 Our child life specialists are available to help your child understand and cope with the experience by utilizing age-appropriate strategies.
 We also have a a library of resources to help you prepare for a procedures requiring anesthesia.